Dineshs91/Dineshs91/README.md

 My name is Dinesh.
 I am a Software Engineering Manager at Security Innovation India.

-I have 11+ years of experience as a software engineer.
-My interest is in backend and devops.
-I work on frontend ocassionaly, but my interest is mainly in backend.
+I have 12+ years of experience as a software engineer.
+My interest is in full stack web development, chrome extensions and devops.
-I am an advocate of clean code, unit testing and clear documentation.
+I am an advocate of clean code, writing unit tests and writing clear documentation.

-- I'm currently working on [Meta Explorer](https://metaexplorer.co)
+Simplicity over complexity any day!

 ### Tech stack